EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 ```

 ### The Secrets
-The secrets are just like configmaps except their values are hidden when you describe them.
-Please take note that the values in secret are not encrypted but rather they are just encoded with base64.
+The Secrets are just like ConfigMapss except their values are hidden when you describe them.
+Please take note that the values in Secrets are not encrypted but rather they are just encoded with base64.
 Anybody with cluster admin privileges can get the values and decode them.
-The following are the 2 different ways of creating secrets for holding  PET01=cat and PET02=dog variables.
+The following are the 2 different ways of creating Secrets for holding  PET01=cat and PET02=dog variables.

 - The imperative
 ```plain